A forecast of using fast radio burst observations to constrain holographic dark energy

 The results from the data combination CMB+GW+FRB further confirm this statement.
 The inclusion of the FRB data in the data combination CMB+GW+FRB tinily improves the constraints on $\Omega_{\rm m}$ and $H_0$, and the contributions to the constraints mainly come from CMB+GW.
 Nevertheless, the CMB+GW data can only constrain $c$ to the precision of around 5\%, which is still far away from the standard of precision cosmology.
 Compared to the GW data, the FRB data are more likely to be enlarged to a larger sample.
-Recently, Hashimoto et al. pointed out that large amounts of FRBs could be detected by the Square Kilometre Array (SKA), with the number at least 2--3 orders of magnitude larger than the sample size we have considered \cite{Hashimoto:2020dud}.
+Furthermore, the event rate of FRBs detected by SKA could be at least 2--3 orders of magnitude larger than the sample size we have considered \cite{Hashimoto:2020dud}.
 With the accumulation of more abundant and precise data, FRBs would provide a tight constraint on the EoS of dark energy, so we expect that in the future the large amounts of FRBs observed by SKA may have the potential to help the joint constraint on $c$ achieve the precision around 1\%.